Agapanthus gall midge

 Our research so far has shown that there may be multiple overlapping generations of the midge, as active larvae have been seen between mid-June and early October.

 So far no treatments have proven effective at targeting the larvae in the flowers.
 This is unsurprising as they develop inside the plant tissue and the long active period of the adults makes targeting egg-laying females difficult.
-The underground pupation and overwintering life stage is likely to be the most useful target for control.
+The underground pupation and overwintering life stage is likely to be the most useful target for management.

 Gardeners' calendar